 Christmas Festival of Lights, Natchitoches: How jolly is Natchitoches during the holidays?
 Santa comes here when he needs to catch the Christmas spirit.
 From around Thanksgiving through New Year's, the historic, lakefront city decorates with more than 300,000 Christmas lights.
 Take a romantic carriage ride and enjoy fireworks over Cane River Lake.

-Breaux Bridge Crawfish Festival, Breaux Bridge: Eat your weight in mudbugs, shimmy your way to victory in the zydeco dance contest and set your lawn chair in front of the Crawfish or Festival stage to hear incredible local music.
+Breaux Bridge Crawfish Festival, Breaux Bridge: Held each May, this is the festival where you can eat your weight in mudbugs, shimmy your way to victory in the zydeco dance contest and set your lawn chair in front of the Crawfish or Festival stage to hear incredible local music.
 We love cheering on the critters during the crawfish races.
-Held each May.
 Make your own crawfish étouffée using the recipe from three-time Breaux Bridge Crawfish Festival étouffée cook-off champion Mike Huval.

 Red River Revel, Shreveport: An October tradition, the Revel is recognized as the largest outdoor arts festival in North Louisiana.
 Shop beautiful works from more than 140 visual artists and hear live entertainment on three stages.
 There’s a great children’s area, with art projects, a Ferris wheel and a geological dig site, too.